George Speake

-George Speake, is an English art historian and archaeologist.
-He is an Honorary Research Fellow at the Institute of Archaeology at Oxford, and "a leading authority on Anglo-Saxon animal art."
-Currently Speake is the Anglo-Saxon Art and Iconography Specialist for the Staffordshire Hoard conservation team, and is working on the reconstruction of the Staffordshire helmet.
+George Speake, (1944 or 1945 – 15 January 2026) was an English art historian and archaeologist.
+He was an Honorary Research Fellow at the Institute of Archaeology at Oxford, and "a leading authority on Anglo-Saxon animal art."
+Speake was latterly the Anglo-Saxon Art and Iconography Specialist for the Staffordshire Hoard conservation team, and worked on the reconstruction of the Staffordshire helmet.

 Early life and education

 George Speake was educated at the Slade School of Fine Art in the 1960s, and the University of Oxford, where he studied at St John's College and at the Institute of Archaeology, in the 1970s.
 At Oxford he studied under Christopher and Sonia Hawkes, obtaining a Ph.D. in 1974 with a thesis about Anglo-Saxon animal art.